cjcoats/SMOKE-m3utilio/README.md

 The "generate new files in a file-set" constructs ensuring that file sizes do not exceed the (netCDF-2, 1990's) 2GB file size limit have not been needed since the introduction of netCDF-3 in the late 1990's.
-These constructs are no longer needed and should go away.
-Possibly (since I/O API verslon 3.2 supports up to 2048 variables and I/O API 3.2-large supports up to 16384 variables), all of *src/filesetapi* should be eliminated, using standard I/O API instead.
+These unnecessary constructs should go away.
 (Note that netCDF-3 supports file sizes larger than 2 GB, with a 2GB-per-timestep limit prior to netCDF-3.6 (2002), which does away with that limit...)
+Possibly (since I/O API verslon 3.2 supports up to 2048 variables and
+I/O API 3.2-large supports up to 16384 variables), all of *src/filesetapi* should be eliminated, using standard I/O API instead.
+This would be a straightforward but tedious task...

+In the long run, the whole `INCLUDE`-file / `MODULE` / library-function structure of SMOKE should be re-examined. `INCLUDE`-files should be moved into `MODULE`s, as should module-initialization routines (and to some extent, all module-data manipulation routines.
+The ideal would be to have
+`MODULE`s whose only externally-visible contents are `CONTAIN`ed routines, `PARAMETER`s, and `PROTECTED` variables.
+This would be a major undertaking, however.

 ### Notes

 [^1]: The Fortran Standard explicitly **refuses** to dictate the quality of how round-off behaves.
-As an extreme example, *no two of the following* are guaranteed to be equal (a problem found especially on Cray vector, IBM mainfreame and POWER, Intel x86/x87, Sun, and SGI platforms), although the naive impression is that they should all be
+As an extreme example, *no two of the following* are guaranteed to be equal (a problem found especially on Cray vector, IBM mainframe and POWER, Intel x86/x87, Sun, and SGI platforms), although the naive impression is that they should all be
 equal:
 <pre>